 All houses, flats, hotels and other residential units must have smoke alarms installed on or near the ceiling of each storey.
 They must be located in a position designed to wake sleeping occupants.

-For buildings built since 1 August 1997, smoke alarms must be connected (hard-wired) to the building's consumer mains power source, and also have a battery back-up.
+For buildings built after 1 August 1997, smoke alarms must be connected (hard-wired) to the building's consumer mains power source, and also have a battery back-up.

 For buildings built before 1 August 1997, battery-operated smoke alarms must be installed as a minimum.

 Hard-wired smoke alarms may only be installed by qualified electricians.
 Anyone may install a battery-operated smoke alarm.

 You can buy battery-operated smoke alarms from hardware stores.